235u/proposals/EzparkTechnology/docs/competence.md

 ### Data Structures

-- Knows basic database concepts, normalization, ACID, transactions;
+- Understands basic database concepts, normalization, indices, transactions;
-- knows the difference between clustered and non-clustered indexes;
-- understands how data and indexes are stored internally;
 - knows how hashtables can be implemented and how to handle collisions;
-- knows space and time tradeoffs of arrays, linked lists, dictionaries, priority queues etc.
+- considers space and time tradeoffs of arrays, linked lists, dictionaries, priority queues etc.

 ### Systems Programming

-- Understands the entire programming stack (compilers, linkers and interpreters; just-in-time compilation; static and dynamic linking; binary and assembly code; garbage collection, heap, stack, memory addressing);
-- understands static / dynamic, weak / strong typing, type inference, lazy evaluation;
+- Understands the entire programming stack (compilers, linkers and interpreters; just-in-time compilation; static and dynamic linking; binary and assembly code; garbage collection, heap, stack, memory addressing; static / dynamic, weak / strong typing, type inference, lazy evaluation);
-- understands what assembly code is and how things work at the hardware level (CPU / memory / cache / interrupts / microcode);
+- vaguelly remembers what assembly code is and how things work at the hardware level (CPU / memory / cache / interrupts / microcode);
-- knows about virtual memory and paging;
-- understands kernel / user mode, multi-threading and synchronization primitives;
+- knows about virtual memory and paging; kernel / user mode, multi-threading and synchronization primitives;
 - understands how networks work, understanding of network protocols and socket level programming.